Kartikghilodiya/kartik-new/README.md

 # kartik-new
-This is my first repo to learn Github
+This is my first repo to learn Github.